Typhoid

-Typhoid fever, often referred to simply as typhoid, is a severe bacterial infection that can spread throughout the body, affecting many organs.
+Typhoid fever, or enteric fever, often referred to simply as typhoid, is a severe bacterial infection that can spread throughout the body, affecting many organs.
 Without prompt treatment, it can cause complications and can be fatal.

 Typhoid is a bacterial infection that can be spread by eating or drinking contaminated food or water or by coming into close contact with someone who has been infected.
 The incidence of typhoid is higher in areas where water is likely to be contaminated with sewage.
 Although it has been largely eradicated in developed countries due to better sanitary conditions and effective vaccinations, typhoid remains a significant threat in developing nations.